Pranay0302/synapsta/README.md

 # Synapsta: The AI-Powered Web Search Engine

-Synapsta is an innovative AI-powered search engine designed to deliver accurate and comprehensive answers to your queries.
+Synapsta is an innovative AI-powered web search engine designed to deliver accurate and comprehensive answers to your queries.

 ## Features